 Evidence-Based Medicine Cases

 The purpose of this course is to help students further develop literature analysis and clinical application of EBM principles.
 The course coordinators will assist student small groups in the selection of a clinical case topic and facilitate an in-depth approach to the topic through the use of a case-based presentation.
-This course is designed as an independent study.
-As such, an integral part of this course is facilitating those skills necessary to succeed as a PA in clinical practice (i.e. self-directed learning, medical informatics, time management, ability to cooperate and work effectively within a group, etc.).
+An integral part of this course is facilitating those skills necessary to succeed as a PA in clinical practice (i.e. self-directed learning, medical informatics, time management, ability to cooperate and work effectively within a group, etc.).

 Emergency Medicine and Surgical Principles

 The Emergency Medicine and Surgical Principles course is designed to develop an approach to problems frequently encountered in the Emergency Department and to expose students to the role of the PA in surgical practice.
 Course goals related to emergency care also include review of the triage process and recognition of principles of intervention for life threatening emergencies as well as management and disposition of non-emergent patients.
 Elements of surgical care will include the pre-, intra- and post-operative care of the patient.